altrabio/CITIEsForRAILS/user_guide.md

 layout: wikistyle
 ---

-CITIEsForRails User Guide
+CITIER User Guide
 =========================

 We give here the details to use our solution.
 Note that a functional web app implementing the multimedia library example is available here.
-It may be worth having a look at it since each specific code entry necessitated by the use of our plugin has been associated with a “#needed for CITIEsForRails" comment.
+It may be worth having a look at it since each specific code entry necessitated by the use of our plugin has been associated with a “#needed for CITIER" comment.
 Moreover some extra Comments & BookComments objects have been added to exhibit that Callbacks functionalities are also available (in fact every ActiveRecord facility should be available).
 Installing this app and getting into code may be a good way to understand how to use our gem.

-You should follow the next steps to use CITIEsForRails:
+You should follow the next steps to use CITIER:

 1. Model your class inheritance hierarchy [Our Example](problem.html)
 2. Once your class inheritance hierarchy is modeled : determine what we will call the *role* of each class.
 There are 3 kind of *roles*: